 Is it possible that the shop did a poor job with the coolant flush and caused a clog in the heater core, or is this just completely coincidence?

-what kind of service did they do? did they just do a drain and fill on the radiator or did they do a complete coolant flush? if they just serviced the radiator then the heater core was already clogged and just so happened to show the symptoms afterwards.
+What kind of service did they do?
+Did they just do a drain and fill on the radiator or did they do a complete coolant flush?
+If they just serviced the radiator then the heater core was already clogged and just so happened to show the symptoms afterwards.

 Wow, thanks for the fast reply!
-The bill says we were charged for:
+The bill says we were charged for: DEX-COOL

 LABOR FLUSH & FILL